cj848/blockhound-kotlin-jackson-module/README.md

 		at java.lang.Thread.run(Thread.java:830) [?:?]
 ```

-but, if comment out in build.gradle.kts below line. tests are succesful.
+but, if you uncomment in build.gradle.kts below line. tests are succesful.

 implementation("com.fasterxml.jackson.module:jackson-module-kotlin")